front-end-intermediate/5-express/readme.md

 Add a new file `api/recipe.model.js` for our Recipe Model.

-Require Mongoose in this file, and create a new Schema object:
+Require Mongoose in this file, and create the Schema object:

 ```js
 const mongoose = require("mongoose");